 In honor of the centenary of his birth, Carnegie Hall’s 2019–2020 season is dedicated to the memory of Isaac Stern in recognition of his extraordinary contributions to Carnegie Hall, arts advocacy, and the field of music.

-Michael Feinstein’s work as an educator, archivist, interpreter, and ambassador of the Great American Songbook have established him as a pre-eminent force in contemporary music.
+Educator, archivist, interpreter, and ambassador of the Great American Songbook, Michael Feinstein is a pre-eminent force in contemporary music.
 He has earned five Grammy and two Emmy nominations.
 His live concerts have spanned the globe, including such iconic venues as the White House, Buckingham Palace, Hollywood Bowl, Carnegie Hall, and Sydney Opera House.

 In 2007, Mr. Feinstein founded the Great American Songbook Foundation, which is dedicated to preserving and elevating America’s rich musical legacy by curating physical artifacts of its creators and performers; offering programs for the public and research opportunities for scholars, historians, and performers; and providing educational opportunities for student musicians, including the annual high school Songbook Academy.
 He also serves on the Library of Congress’ National Recording Preservation Board, which ensures the survival, conservation, and increased public availability of America’s sound recording heritage.